epam/road-ios-framework/Documents/ROADLogger.md

-# SFLogger
+# RFLogger

-SFLogger is intended to replace `NSLog`/`fprintf`-based logging on iOS projects in a configurable industry-standard way.
+RFLogger is intended to replace `NSLog`/`fprintf`-based logging on iOS projects in a configurable industry-standard way.

 It features: